SalmaLisa/Quiz-Masters/README.md

 Project name : Quiz Masters

-Gist of Project : It is a react routing Single Page Application containing 3 routes and a dynamic route.
+The gist of Project :
+* It is a react routing Single Page Application containing 3 routes and a dynamic route.

-The first route is Home containing nav , banner and topics of quiz.
+* The first route is Home containing nav , banner and topics of quiz.
 You can chose a topic and start tha quiz by clicking start button.
 It will take you in a dynamic page containing some quiz questions regarding his chosen topic.

-The next route is statistics .
+* The next route is statistics .
 Here you can see our all quiz questions statistics.

-The rest route is blog.
+* The rest route is blog.
 Here you will find some of necessary questions those you might be eger to know.

 Extra information :
 library : react (https://reactjs.org/)